Meet the Doctors

 Dr. Ron Remick

-Dr. Remick trained at Johns Hopkins University and George Washington Medical School before immigrating to Canada in 1974 where he completed his specialty training in 1978.
-In 1986, he was recruited as the Assistant Head of the Department of Psychiatry at UBC; he founded the Mood Disorders Clinic there where it continues to enjoy an international reputation for research in its field.
+Dr. Remick trained at Johns Hopkins University and George Washington Medical School before immigrating to Canada in 1974 where he completed his specialty training in psychiatry (1978).
+In 1986, he became the Assistant Head, Department of Psychiatry, University of British Columbia where he founded the UBC Mood Disorders Clinic that continues to enjoy an international reputation for research on understanding and treating mood disorders.

 He strongly believes that educated patients – “informed consumers” – are most likely to receive the best care; it is this philosophy that drives his approach to patient care.